PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts: Experimental Methodology

 \subsection{RQ2: \rqtwo}

 This RQ evaluates whether the PoC exploits generated in RQ1 demonstrate real, executable attacks against the target contracts.
-Our core insight is to use the corresponding mitigation patches as proof of logical correctness.
+Our core insight is to use the corresponding mitigation patches as evidence of logical correctness.

-Prior work has studied how to use exploits to assess the quality of automated smart contract patches \cite{bobadilla2025automated}.
-Here, we take the opposite perspective; we use patches as an oracle to validate the exploits themselves.
-A logically correct PoC should exercise a vulnerable path, and therefore be mitigated by the corresponding patch.
+Prior work has studied how to use exploits to assess the quality of automated smart contract patches~\cite{bobadilla2025automated}, as well as how to derive exploits from patches~\cite{brumley2008automatic}.
+In contrast, we use patches as a post-hoc oracle to validate the correctness of the patch-independent PoC exploits generated in RQ1.
+A logically correct PoC must exercise a vulnerable execution path and therefore be mitigated by the corresponding patch.

+Our methodology treats the developer-provided patch as an oracle for PoC validity.
+This assumes that the patch is correct; in other words, the developer patch is the ground-truth for how the vulnerability should be fixed.

+If the developer patch is incomplete, i.e., it mitigates only a specific manifestation of a vulnerability while leaving semantically equivalent variants unaddressed, a correct PoC may still exploit the patched code.
+To account for this, we record a PoC as logically correct if at least one PoC assertion fails when executed on the patched code.
+This criterion ensures that PoC validation does not rely on patch completeness and is sound even if the patch mitigates only a subset of exploit variants.
+Conversely, if no assertion fails on the patched version, we conclude that the PoC does not exercise the vulnerability mitigated by the ground-truth patch.

-Consequently, we validate a PoC 1) by demonstrating its success on the vulnerable code and 2) by demonstrating its prevention when executed against the developer-provided, ground truth mitigation patch.
-Therefore, under the assumption that the patch is reliable, if the PoC is blocked by it, we can be highly confident that the PoC exposed a genuine attack path.
-Since the patches in our dataset are obtained directly from the project's development team and confirmed by our manual curation, they are strong oracles for this validation scheme.
+Consequently, we validate a PoC by (1) demonstrating successful exploitation of the vulnerable code and (2) demonstrating mitigation when executed against the patch.
+Therefore, under the assumption that the patch is reliable, if the PoC is blocked by it, we can be highly confident that the PoC exposes a genuine attack path.
+Since the patches in our dataset are obtained directly from the project's development team and confirmed through manual curation, they serve as strong validation oracles for this evaluation scheme.